Optimal Seasons to Explore

 Prevention is for common issues.

-Dengue Fever: Mosquito-borne illness, mainly in summer/early autumn.
+A Mosquito-borne tropical disease: Mosquito-borne illness, mainly in summer/early autumn.
 Use Insect repellent containing DEET or picaridin.
 Wear long sleeves and pants, especially during dawn and dusk.
 Sleep under mosquito nets if needed.

-Food and Waterborne Illnesses: Taiwan has high hygiene standards, but upset stomach is possible.
+Food and Waterborne Illnesses: Taiwan has high hygiene standards, but stomach upset is possible.
 Drink Bottled water, boiled water, or use a Portable water filter.
 Select street food stalls with high customer turnover.
 Practice frequent hand washing.

 Access to Healthcare & Emergency Services